 The amount of compensation actually paid to Mr. Barbier and the average amount of compensation actually paid to the Company's NEOs as a group (excluding Mr. Barbier) is aligned with the Company's cumulative TSR over the three years presented in the table.
-The alignment of compensation actually paid to Mr. Barbier and to the other NEOs is comprised of equity awards.
+The alignment of compensation actually paid with the Company's cumulative TSR over the period presented is because a significant portion of the compensation actually paid to Mr. Barbier and to the other NEOs is comprised of equity awards.